Do you know how to survive a gun fight?

 The process of your buddy shooting while you run is called ‘covering’.
 This is why you hear that great term, covering fire.

-This is also referred to as ‘fire and movement’ and if you’ve been in the military you’d cringe just hearing these words as that is a lot of the combat practice in the field which turns to elements in urban training.
+This gunfighting technique also referred to as ‘fire and movement’ and if you’ve been in the military you’d cringe just hearing these words as that is a lot of the combat practice in the field which turns to elements in urban training.

-The guys shooting at you, your buddy and possible cover.
+While you are ducking, diving, and firing well-aimed shoots in your gunfight survival, there are three other things (I know, it’s a lot) that you should be paying attention to: the guys shooting at you, your buddy, and possible cover.
 These three things are the only things you should be looking at.
 You should be watching where your enemy is, where you last saw them or where they sound like they are shooting from.
 You should be watching this because when your buddy is moving, this is where you are shooting.

 You should be watching your buddy and listening out for his gun.
 If he is shooting, you move, if you don’t hear any shots from him, that probably means his weapon is jammed or he is just plain useless.
 In some cases that uselessness can also cause a jam – be warned.

 On top of this, you should always be looking for the next place you are going to move to.
 If you are in a retreat, this is basically putting solid things behind you, if you are attacking, this is stuff in front of you.
 Always be looking for covering spots.
 Why?
 Because the next point is why.

 5. I’m up, he sees me, I’m down

 This is what you say when you run.
 As soon as you take your first step you should say to yourself: “I’m up, he sees me, I’m down”.
 This is enough time to move, and not allow your enemy to take a steady aim and kill you.
 If you run longer than this, anyone with a sense of aim can take a quick sighting and put some metal your way and possibly land a hit.
 So don’t let it happen.